-In late May 2019, in the course of an official visit to Japan, President Trump said he would support Japanese Prime Minister Shinzo Abe's efforts to act as a mediator between the United States and Iran during his visit to Iran in June 2019.28 That visit did not result in any U.S.-Iran direct talks, nor did mediation talks and exchanges of visits between Iran and several Gulf states and European states.
-During his visit to the United Nations in July 2019, Foreign Minister Zarif floated some proposals to de-escalate tensions and return the United States to the JCPOA, and he reportedly met with Senator Rand Paul, but no de-escalations steps were announced.
-One report said that Sen. Paul, with the apparent support of President Trump, invited Zarif to meet with President Trump in the White House, but Zarif declined.29 On July 31, 2019, the Administration
+In late May 2019, in the course of an official visit to Japan, President Trump said he would support Japanese Prime Minister Shinzo Abe's efforts to act as a mediator between the United States and Iran during his visit to Iran in June 2019.
+During his visit to the United Nations in July 2019, Foreign Minister Zarif reportedly met with Senator Rand Paul who, with the apparent support of President Trump, invited Zarif to meet with President Trump in the White House, but Zarif declined.
+On July 31, 2019, the Administration imposed U.S. sanctions on Zarif, asserting that he is not a decisionmaker but instead mostly a mouthpiece for the regime, a move that might potentially complicate efforts to organize direct U.S.-Iran talks.
+France reportedly sought, at the G-& summit in Biarritz in August 2019 and then at the September 2019 General Assembly meetings, to orchestrate a meeting between President Trump and Iranian president Rouhani.
+No meeting or direct contact between the two presidents occurred.

-26 Reuters, December 4, 2018.
+&lt;sup>25 Reuters, December 4, 2018.

-27 Rick Gladstone, "Iran's Foreign Minister Proposes Prisoner Exchange with U.S.," New York Times, April 24, 2019.
+&lt;sup>26 Rick Gladstone, "Iran's Foreign Minister Proposes Prisoner Exchange with U.S.," New York Times, April 24, 2019.

-28 Justin McCurry, "Donald Trump Welcomes Japan's Offer of Mediation with Iran," The Guardian, May 27, 2019.
+&lt;sup>27 Justin McCurry, "Donald Trump Welcomes Japan's Offer of Mediation with Iran," The Guardian, May 27, 2019.

-29 Robin Wright.
+&lt;sup>28 Robin Wright.
 Iran's Foreign Minister Was Invited to Meet Trump in the Oval Office.
 The New Yorker, August 2, 2019.